 One particular phonograph record, the Voyager's Golden Record, may end up existing longer than humans on Earth -- a mind-bending possibility that would extend the playing time and meaning of a Long-Playing (LP).

-If the Voyager's Golden Record do outlive the human Earth's race that surely would be the ultimate Phonographia Factola.
+If the Voyager's Golden Record does outlive the human's on Earth then that surely would be the ultimate Phonographia Factola.